-The Center for Effective Global Action (CEGA) is dedicated to providing a harassment-free event experience for everyone, regardless of gender, race, ethnicity, sexual orientation, gender identity, gender expression, disability, age, appearance, religion, or other group status.
-We do not tolerate harassment of meeting participants in any form.
+The Center for Effective Global Action (CEGA) is dedicated to providing a harassment-free event experience for everyone, regardless of gender, race, ethnicity, sexual orientation, gender identity, gender expression, disability, age, education, appearance, religion, or other group status.
+We do not tolerate harassment in any form.
 Event participants violating these rules may be sanctioned or expelled at the discretion of event organizers.

 CEGA is dedicated to diversity, equity, inclusion, and the free expression of ideas.
 CEGA seeks to provide an environment in which diverse participants may learn, network, and enjoy the company of colleagues in an environment of mutual human respect.
 We recognize a shared responsibility to create and hold that environment for the benefit of all.
 Some behaviors, therefore, are specifically prohibited:

 Participants who are asked to stop any harassing behavior are expected to comply immediately.
 If a participant engages in harassing behavior, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes expulsion from the event.

 Event organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
 We expect participants to follow these rules at all event venues and event-related social activities.